exasol/project-keeper/README.md

 java -jar path/to/project-keeper-cli-2.7.1.jar fix
 ```

-## Development

-### Adding a Required File

-Copy the file to `src/main/resources/templates/<module>/<require_exist | require_exact>`
-For `module` use the name of the module you want to add the required files to.
-If you want this plugin to only check that the file exists, put it into `require_exist`.
-If you also want that it check that the file has the same content like the template, add it to `require_exact`.
-Inside of these folders you can also create sub folders.
-The sub folder structure of the templates defines the folder structure of the repository.

-**Example:**

-You created the file `src/main/resources/templates/default/require_exist/test/my_file.md`

-This makes the project-keeper check that in all repositories exists the file `test/my_file.md`.

-### Adding a Pom File Validation.

-Validations for the POM file are defined using code.
-For maven plugins there is the abstract basis class `AbstractPluginPomTemplate` that facilitates the template implementation.

 ### Project Version

 PK needs to know about the overall version of the project.
 For example for validating it in the changes file.
 For single source projects, PK simply takes the version from the project.
 For other projects you can: